pawellski/simplecoin/README.md

 In order to display public keys list, you should send request on */pub-key-list* selected node endpoint.

 The second topic was verification of a signed message.
 You need to send a request to */send-message* endpoint and provide a json which consisting of two keys -- docker ip address (of the node which recives and verifies the message) and the message (plain text).
 The endpoint returns a response from the node that performed the verification.
+### API:

+---
+## second milestone
+### assumptions:
+- add blockchain structure and provide storing it in a file
+- add message generator which adds signed messages to transcation pool with fixed interval
+- add miner that searches candidate block and propagate it
+### realization:
+The blockchain structure was implemented in *blockchain.py* file as linked list and bases on block class (implemented in *block.py*).
+Structure is responsible for adding candidate block to the blockchain, storing blockchain and reading it after start app.
+### API:
+- blockhain verification

+  `GET /verify-blockchain`

 ---
 ## authors
 - Bieńkowski Mikołaj
 - Kuczka Łukasz